CRT Object Detection

 Scene seed:

 128x96 pixel detection.
-Left: kingdom map (gcd-based classification).
-Right: multi-channel edge detection (L=11 sentinel at 3x weight).
+Left: GCD class map.
+Right: multi-channel edge detection (mod-11 sentinel at 3x weight).
 Side-by-side: content vs structure.
 Rendered in one cvs_blit call.

 Detection Demo (Table)